J&J Ordered to Pay Punitive Damages in Mesh Case

 This is the first case among 1,800 vaginal mesh cases pending against J&J and Ethicon.
 The verdict could have an impact on thousands of lawsuits against other manufacturers of mesh products.

 If you or a loved one has experienced adverse side effects after receiving a vaginal mesh implant, you may be eligible for legal and financial recourse.
-Contact a product liability attorney at Greg Coleman Law to explore your legal options.
+Contact a personal injury attorney in Knoxville at Greg Coleman Law to explore your legal options.

 To schedule a Free Case Review, fill out the contact form on this page.